ansible/ansible-navigator/share/ansible_navigator/markdown/help.md

-:q!, :quit!, ^c                                       Force quit while a playbook is running :rr, :rerun                                           Rerun the playbook :s, :save <file>                                      Save current plays as an artifact :st, :stream                                          Watch playbook results real time :w, :write <file>                                     Write current page to a new file :w!, :write! <file>                                   Write current page to an existing or new file :w>>, :write>> <file>                                 Append current page to an existing file
+:q!, :quit!, ^c                                       Force quit while a playbook is running :rr, :rerun                                           Rerun the playbook :s, :save <file>                                      Save current plays as an artifact :st, :stdout                                          Watch playbook results real time :w, :write <file>                                     Write current page to a new file :w!, :write! <file>                                   Write current page to an existing or new file :w>>, :write>> <file>                                 Append current page to an existing file